The Definitive Streaming Setup Guide – How to Set Up a Live Stream

 Other streaming software may be necessary for some basic streaming setups, such as a simulcasting tool or simple mixing and production software.

-There are a few pieces of equipment that are necessary for any broadcasting, including a camera and a laptop or computer to operate the streaming solution on.
+There are a few pieces of streaming equipment that are necessary for any broadcasting, including a camera and a laptop or computer to operate the streaming solution on.

-A basic streaming setup requires the support of a webcam or a basic camera.
+A basic streaming setup for beginners requires the support of a webcam or a basic camera.
 An even simpler setup can make do with just a smartphone or tablet.
 If you’re streaming with a smartphone or tablet, you won’t even need a computer.

-A basic streaming setup shouldn’t require the support of an expert.
+A basic streaming setup for beginners shouldn’t require the support of an expert.
 You may need some help creating a website and embedding your video player, but if you stream with a solution that offers customizable streaming galleries, this isn’t necessary.

 Full Streaming Setup